fergald/explainer-bfcache-ccns/README.md

 This will allow for more awareness and early opt-in by use of the cookie-monitoring [API][api].

-### Carve-outs

-We also add several other conditions that cause the BFCache to not be used

-* no BFCaching of CCNS documents if cookies for that origin have been disabled in the browser as this would lead to unconditional caching
-* (possible) no BFCaching if a document has no HTTPS-only cookies as this would lead to unconditional caching
+We may also consider not BFCaching if a document has no HTTPS-only cookies as this would lead to unconditional caching.
-* no BFCaching if JS is disabled in the browser as the document has not had a chance to use the [API][api]
-* provide a disable switch to enterprises with managed browsers as they often have difficult-to-update software and/or shared devices
-* evict documents if the HTTP-Authentication state changes
+In that case we would fall back to the more conservative approach of monitoring all cookies.

 ## Spec changes